nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/domainreleaseoutofsync.md

 - List the Helm revisions for the Helm release associated with the domain.
 - Check the latest Helm values for the failed Helm release.
 - Check that Helm chart repository services are available.
-By default, the public NuoDB Helm charts [repository](https://nuodb.github.io/nuodb-helm-charts) in GitHub is used, however, this can be overriden.
+By default, the public NuoDB Helm charts [repository](https://nuodb.github.io/nuodb-helm-charts) in GitHub is used, however, this can be overridden.

 ### Scenarios